VerifiedarXiv:2210.0274726 min

 Generation means solving the ODE (1) from t=0t = 0 to t=1t = 1, and a solver works by taking discrete steps.
 The cost is counted in function evaluations (NFE), one network call per step.
 Fewer steps means cheaper sampling, and how few you can get away with depends entirely on how curved the trajectory is.

-See it below.
+The figure below shows this.
 We integrate the marginal field with NN Euler steps and check what fraction of particles land on the data.
 The optimal-transport field lands them with very few steps.
 Toggle to the curved diffusion-like field and the same step budget leaves particles stranded between clusters until you crank NN up.

 Figure 5 · steps you can afford